 - Create a MySQL based wpDataTable and configure it as editable.

-Tables created manually with Table Constructor are back-end editable by default; to allow front-end editing you would need just open this wpDataTable settings in WordPress admin, tick the checkbox “Front-end editing“, and click “Save” (the ID column and the table name will be pre-configured for this type of tables by default).
+Tables created manually with Table Constructor are back-end editable by default; to allow front-end editing, simply open the “Editing” tab in the table configuration settings, click the “Allow editing” option, and click the “Apply” button (the ID column and the table name will be pre-configured for this type of tables by default).

-- In the left side of the editor popup you will see the names of the columns;
+- In the left side of the editor popup you will see the names of the columns.

-- << Prev – selects the previous row of the table (if not the first one is selected), if necessary switches to the previous page, and puts the data from this row in the front-end editor.
-Changes will be discarded, if they weren’t saved.
+- << Prev – selects the previous row of the table, unless the first one is selected.
+If necessary, it switches to the previous page, and puts the data from this row in the front-end editor.
+Changes that were not saved will be discarded.

-- Next >> – selects the next row of the table (if not the last one is selected), if necessary switches the table to the next page, and puts the data from this row to the front-end editor inputs.
-Changes will be discarded, if they weren’t saved.
+- Next >> – selects the next row of the table, unless the last one is selected.
+If necessary, it switches the table to the next page, and puts the data from this row to the front-end editor inputs.
+Changes that weren’t saved will be discarded.

 - OK – saves the data from the editor in the current row, and closes the editor popup.

-- Right top “X” button is equal to “Cancel” – discards all unsaved changes and closes the popup
+- Right top “X” button is equal to “Cancel” – this discards all unsaved changes and closes the popup

 Please read the next documentation section to see full details on how to configure columns in the editable table correctly.